 Download the heritage version of Myra’s “Salads For Every Season” digital cookbook here »

 Cut the beets in half or quarters (if you’re using larger beets, cut into 1/2-inch dice) so they’re bite size.
 Place the beets in a small bowl, add 1 to 2 tablespoons of the vinaigrette and toss until the beets are coated.
 (This step can be done a day in advance, if desired.)

 To make the vinaigrette, place the roasted walnut oil and all the dressing ingredients from there to the end of the list in a glass jar and close the lid tightly.
 Shake vigorously to combine.
 Adjust the seasonings to taste.
 Allow the dressing to sit at room temperature for 1 hour to allow the flavors to develop before serving.
 (This recipe will make about 1-1/4 cups of dressing; you’ll use about 1/3 cup for the salad, or more to taste.
 Store any leftover vinaigrette in the refrigerator, tightly covered, for up to 1 month.)

-Just before serving, place the arugula in a large salad bowl.
+Just before serving, place the organic arugula or organic spring mix in a large salad bowl.
 Add about 3 tablespoons of the vinaigrette.
 Toss to coat the leaves lightly, then taste and add more vinaigrette if needed.

 Per serving: Calories 600, Fat 55 grams, Cholesterol 15 mg, Sodium 480 mg, Carbohydrates 23 grams, Fiber 5 grams, Sugars 16 grams, Protein 8 grams.